osintbuddy/osintbuddy/frontend/src/routes/docs/pages/intro/roadmap.md

 ## OSINTBuddy Roadmap

-OSINTBuddy is a project driven by a passion for efficient web data extraction, visualization, and analysis.
-I'm prioritizing a solid core experience while continually exploring new technologies and approaches to OSINT on the side to see what could be integrated in the future.
+OSINTBuddy is a project driven by my passion for data extraction, graphs, visualization, and analysis.
+With the rewrite I'm prioritizing a solid core experience and continually exploring new technologies and approaches on the side to see what should be integrated into this web app.

 ### 1. Introduction

 This document outlines the future development plans for OSINTBuddy, including features currently under development, and completed functionalities.
-OSINTBuddy is first and foremost a project for me to play with web tech, graphs, plugins, and OSINT crawling.
+OSINTBuddy is first and foremost a project for me to play with web tech, graphs, plugins, and OSINT crawling *(this is just for fun, won’t be big and professional like Maltego)*.

 ### 2. Completed Functionalities